vislyhq/visly-state/website/docs/organisation.md

 ## Using smaller states for independant features

-We typically have one large state which holds all the main data models for the application but then we also have many smaller stores for independant features.
-For example in Visly we have the ability to pan around and zoom in on the main editor canvas, we store this state in a `zoomStore` as it is independant from data in any other stores.
+We typically have one large state that holds all the main data models for the application, but then we also have many smaller stores for independant features.
+For example, in Visly we have the ability to pan around and zoom in on the main editor canvas - we store this state in a `zoomStore`, as it is independant from data in the rest of the app.

 ## Seperating shared code

-We recommend creating a module with no React / browser dependencies which holds the state, selectors, and mutations which operate on data which is shared between Both React and Node environments.
-This way code is easily shared between client and server.
-If we wish to add any React-specific functionaility such as custom hooks wrapping state operations we place these outside of the main shared module.
-This makes state easy to re-use and test.
+We recommend creating a module with no React / browser dependencies that holds the state, selectors, and mutations which operate on data that is shared between both React and Node environments.
+This way, code is easily shared between client and server.
+If you wish to add any React-specific functionaility such as custom hooks that wrap state operations, you would place these outside of the main shared module.
+This makes state easy to reuse and test.